 Requirement Deadline Consequence if Missed Preliminary May 1 of SUGGESTED GUIDELINE Exam: P1 third year Guideline for the student, but no consequence if not met.
-September 1 of WARNING The student will receive a letter that decorrected that he /eh a did not recent the corrected fourth year The student will receive a letter that documents that he/she did not meet the expected deadline for the initial preliminary examination meeting, which will be reflected in the student's annual evaluation.
-May 1 of FAILS TO MEET EXPECTATIONS fourth year The student will receive a letter that documents that he/she failed to meet expectations for the initial preliminary exam meeting, which will be documented in the student's annual evaluation.
+September 1 of fourth year WARNING The student will receive a letter that documents that he/she did not meet the expected deadline for the initial preliminary examination meeting, which will be reflected in the student's annual evaluation.
+May 1 of fourth year FAILS TO MEET EXPECTATIONS The student will receive a letter that documents that he/she failed to meet expectations for the initial preliminary exam meeting, which will be documented in the student's annual evaluation.
 A written remediation plan will be developed in collaboration with the student, the major professor, and the DCT.
-September 1 of TERMINATION REVIEW fifth year Depending on the circumstances, the CTC will (a) develop another remediation plan , (b) counsel the student from the program, or (c) terminate the student from the program.
+September 1 of fifth year TERMINATION REVIEW Depending on the circumstances, the CTC will (a) develop another remediation plan, (b) counsel the student from the program, or (c) terminate the student from the program.

 Requirement Deadline Consequence if Missed Preliminary September 1 of SUGGESTED GUIDELINE Exam: P2 fourth year Guideline for the student, but no consequence if not met.
 This is the earliest the P2 is expected due to Graduate School timelines for graduation.
 Note that the student cannot apply for internship until the preliminary exam is passed.
 The student must pass the preliminary exam by September 1st of the internship application year to be eligible to apply for internship.
 May 1 of fourth WARNING year The student will receive a letter that documents that he/she did not meet the expected deadline for the preliminary exam, which will be reflected in the student's annual evaluation.
-September 1 of fifth year OR if the P2 is The student will receive a letter that documents that he/she failed to meet expectations for failed after the first the preliminary exam, which will be documented in the student's annual evaluation.
+September 1 of fifth FAILS TO MEET EXPECTATIONS year OR if the P2 is The student will receive a letter that documents that he/she failed to meet expectations for failed after the first the preliminary exam, which will be documented in the student's annual evaluation.
 A administration written remediation plan will be developed in collaboration with the student, the major (regardless of professor, and the DCT.
 The CTC may modify the student's schedule (e.g., no practicum or timeline) reduced client load) to free up time to complete the preliminary exam.
 Note that the student cannot apply for internship until the preliminary exam is passed.
-The student must pass the preliminary exam by September 1st of the internship application year to be eligible to apply for internship.
-September 1 of sixth TERMINATION REVIEW year Depending on the circumstances, the CTC will (a) develop another remediation plan, (b) counsel the student from the program, or (c) terminate the student from the program.
+The student must pass the preliminary exam by September 1 st of the internship application year to be eligible to apply for internship.
+September 1 of sixth year Depending on the circumstances, the CTC will (a) develop another remediation plan, (b) counsel the student from the program, or (c) terminate the student from the program.